learn-co-students/SENG-LIVE-010923-Phase-3/README.md

 - Demonstrate querying methods to view table relationships
 - Demonstrate a “one to many” association
 - Demonstrate a “many to many” association with a join model
-- Stretch Goal
-    - Demonstrate using a CLI to access a backend application

 ### Lecture Topics:
 - Design Database Tables